NormalNvim/NormalNvim/README.md

 * 🔙 **Rollbacks:** You can easily recover from a nvim distro update using :NvimRollbackRestore
 * 🔥 **Hot reload:** Every time you change something in your config, the changes are reflected on nvim on real time without need to restart.
 * 📱 **Phone friendly:** Good usability even on smalll screens.
 * ⌨️ **Glory to the input:** We provide keybindings for qwerty, colemak, and colemak-dh.
 [See wiki](https://github.com/Zeioth/NormalNvim/wiki).
-Mouse support is treated as a first class citzen.
+Also 🖱️ support is treated as a first class citzen.
 * ❤️ **We don't treat you like you are stupid:** Code comments guide you to easily customize everything.
 We will never hide or abstract stuff from you.

 ## Philosophy and design decissions